 A very popular attraction at the Kew Gardens is the Xstrata Treetop Walkway, a platform eighteen meters (59 ft.) above the ground.
 The walkway was designed by Marks Barfield Architects, the same people responsible for the London Eye.
 Opened in May 2002, the two-hundred-meter-long (656 ft.) walkway gives you an opportunity to explore the treetop canopy and experience the trees and surroundings from a completely different perspective.

 Another attraction nearby is the Rhizotron which is the opposite of the walkway: it shows the world of trees below the ground as you walk through a ‘crack’ in the ground.

-There are plenty of other interesting attractions on the grounds of the Kew Gardens, such as an evolution house, a Japanese Gateway and the King William’s Temple.
+There are plenty of other interesting attractions on the grounds of the Kew Gardens, such as an evolution house, a Japanese Gateway and King William’s Temple.
 There’s even a mock roman arch, known as the ‘ruined arch’ and two small temples.
-For an overview of all the sights at Kew Gardens, have a look at their excellent site here.
+For an overview of all the sights at Kew Gardens, take a look at their excellent site here.